locationtech/geomesa/docs/user/filesystem/architecture.rst

 --------

 The FSDS stores metadata about partitions and data files, to avoid having to repeatedly interrogate the filesystem.
-By default, metadata information is stored as a change log in the file system.
-For more advanced use-cases, the FSDS also supports using a relational database.
+For ease of use, metadata information can be stored as a change log in the file system, which does not require any additional infrastructure.
+For improved performance, metadata can instead be stored in a relational database.
 For more information, see :ref:`fsds_metadata`.

 Storage Formats
 ---------------

 * **Apache Parquet** - Apache Parquet is the leading interoperable columnar format in the Hadoop ecosystem.
 It provides efficient compression, storage, and query of structured data.

-* **Apache ORC** - Apache ORC is a self-describing type-aware columnar file format designed for Hadoop workloads.
-It is optimized for large streaming reads, but with integrated support for finding required rows quickly.

 * **Converter Storage** - The converter storage format is a synthetic format which allows you to overlay a GeoMesa converter on top of a filesystem using a defined partition scheme.
 This allows you to utilize existing data stored